The NPS@ Web server

 NPS@ is an interactive Web server dedicated to protein sequence analysis available for the biologist community.

-NPS@ is the "little web brother" of ANTHEPROT and MPSA software.
+NPS@ is the little web "brother" of ANTHEPROT and MPSA software.
 The guiding philosophy is the same for these two software and for this "webware".
 We hope they are useful and user-friendly.

 NPS@'s history

-- December 18th, 2019 : NPS@ partial mirror opening at https://npsa.lyon.inserm.fr
+- December 18th, 2019 : this NPS@ fork opening at https://npsa.lyon.inserm.fr by Christophe Combet.

 - April 2nd, 1999 : NPS@ version 2 is available.
 This second version was written by Christophe Combet, Christophe Geourjon, Christophe Blanchet and Gilbert Deléage.